MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 ---
 # Create and use Custom APIs

 Use Custom APIs to create your own APIs in Dataverse.
 With a Custom API you can consolidate a group of operations into an API that you and other developers can call in their code.
-The Common Data Service (current environment) connector enables calling Custom APIs actions in Power Automate.
+The Microsoft Dataverse connector enables calling Custom APIs actions in Power Automate.

 Operations in Dataverse are defined as *messages*.
 Custom APIs offer a code-first way to define messages that you can add to Dataverse web services.
 Custom APIs are an alternative to Custom Process Actions that provide a no-code way to include custom messages.